 Having been a user of PhotoShop CS5 since it’s introduction, I have decided that it is time to bite the bullet & upgrade to the current version, as it was only £79.99 for a year subscription I have updated both the Desktop & the Laptop to PhotoShop CC 2018.

-There appear to have been a few changes in the last 8 years or so, but the most immediate change that I spotted was the Camera RAW screen, which overs quite a few more options when processing RAW images, including profiles including “Landscape”, “Portrait” plus others including my favourite “Vivid”.
+There appear to have been a few changes in the last 8 years or so, but the most immediate change that I spotted was the Camera RAW screen, which offers quite a few more options when processing RAW images, including profiles including “Landscape”, “Portrait” plus others including my new favourite “Vivid”.

 I feel like a James Bond Villain, sitting in front of a 23 inch HD monitor with the latest version of Safari running.
 It’s like sitting in front of my own bank of TV screens. 🙂

 I have been using the new version of Safari 4 for the last few days and I have to say that I am impressed with some of the features.
 It also seems to refresh fairly quickly, and I do like the new Top Sites function.
 I haven’t come across any bugs yet, (this is the public beta version) which doesn’t really surprise me.